Digital Marketing for Veterinarians

 - Use keywords on your site that include location-specific terms, such as the name of your city or region.

-- Ensure listings for your business on sites like Google My Business and Yelp contain accurate information.
+- Ensure listings for your business on sites like Google Business Profile and Yelp contain accurate information.

 - Monitor and respond to online reviews about your company.